lgaudencio/footy-fever/README.md

 ### User Stories

-Target Audience: The target audience for this game is anyone that has a keen interest in football and wants to play an online command-line interface fun game.
+Target Audience: The target audience for this game is anyone who has a keen interest in football and wants to play an online command-line interface game.

 As a User I want to:

 * play a quick and fun game around an interest of mine
-* be able to make in game decisions
+* be able to make in-game decisions
-* know when i have entered something incorrectly
+* know when I have entered something incorrectly
 * understand how to play the game
 * be able to restart the game once finished
 * play a game that is not repetitive if I play it again and again

 ### User Experience in this Game

-This game will take into consideration the user stories as mentioned above to create a positive UX.
+This game will take into consideration the user stories mentioned above to create a positive UX.
 The users experience will be shown in deeper detail with examples within the below sections.

 ## Features